mangiarco/digit-garden/content/Quotes.md

 > (St. Paulus, Romans 7:15)

 >*«My house is clean enough to be healthy, but messy enough to be happy»* (unknown)

+>*«Each time you open a book and read, a tree smiles knowing there's life after death»* (unknown)